 A pair of Peacock alumni, who dedicated over 60 years of their lives educating young people, were named the 2019 Upper Iowa University “Tie Dye & Tailfeathers” Homecoming Parade grand marshals.
 Although the parade was canceled, there is no way that Mother Nature could dampen the Peacock spirit of this year’s honorees, Al ’56 and Jan (Mork)’64 Seabrooke of Elgin, Iowa.

-“I don’t believe we have missed a UIU Homecoming over the past 20-25 years, so we are extremely honored and are finding this to be a very humbling experience,” Al said.
-“I really loved Upper Iowa from start to finish.
-The education I received not only prepared me for my teaching career but also for the master’s degree I later earned at the University of Iowa.”
+“I don’t believe we have missed a UIU Homecoming over the past 20-25 years, so we were extremely honored,” Al said.
+“The education I received not only prepared me for my teaching career but also for the master’s degree I later earned at the University of Iowa.”

 “It was an emotional and humbling moment when we were invited to be this year’s Homecoming grand marshals,” Jan agreed.
 “I credit my UIU education for fully preparing me to be a teacher.
 All of the professors were professional at what they did and taught each of us students all that we ever needed to know to be successful.”